-In this article, we study the problem of unification between the disparate but necessary models used to assure correctness in cyber-physical systems (CPS), including requirements, system behaviors, and system architectures.
-Currently, these views are largely managed in an informal, piece-meal fashion, with no notion of formal traceability between different types of models, which could
+In this paper we study the problem of unification between the disparate but necessary models used to assure correctness in cyber-physical systems (CPS), including requirements, system behaviors, and system architectures.
+Currently, these views are largely managed in an informal, piecemeal fashion, with no notion of formal traceability between different types of models, which could lead to designing and implementing systems that are ultimately unsafe due to inconsistencies between these three views.
+Model-based design attempts to address some of the aforementioned issues, but while it contains a notion of formal composition within each model view, it lacks a notion of formal composition between different model types.